John C. Yi, Ph.D.

 Fax: (610) 660-1229

 Dr. Yi has over 10 years of industry experience from Sanofi-Aventis, Johnson & Johnson, and GEC.
-For a significant part of that, he has driven complex analytical projects involving sales and marketing resource optimization, new and in-line sales forecasting, multi-level strategic decision planning, sales operations optimization, marketing mix optimization, and manufacturing process improvement.
+He has extensive theorical and applied research experience in various complex analytical projects including sales and marketing resource optimization, new and in-line sales forecasting, multi-level strategic decision planning, sales operations optimization, marketing mix optimization, and manufacturing process improvement.

 - Ph.D.
 University of Pennsylvania, 2001